Willy-Young/react-demos/README.md

 ### `bootstrapper`

-A personal template of mine to crete projects
+A personal template of mine to create projects

 ### `memo`